Bressingham

 Bressingham is a village and civil parish in the English county of Norfolk.
 It is 2.1 mi north-west of Diss and 19 mi south-west of Norwich.

 History

-Bressingham's name is of Anglo-Saxon origi.
+Bressingham's name is of Anglo-Saxon origin.
 It is mentioned in the Domesday Book of 1086 as consisting of 47 households, which placed it in the largest 20% of settlements.
 At this time, Bressingham was divided between the land of William the Conqueror (2 acres of meadow, 6 pigs and woodland) and Bury St Edmunds Abbey (16 acres of meadow, 26 pigs and woodland).

 From 1804, Bressingham had a thriving Amicable Society with upwards of 30 members agreeing to a rudimentary form of life insurance.
 The society conducted its meetings in the Chequers pub.
-A methodist chapel was built in Bressingham in 1900.
+A Methodist chapel was built in Bressingham in 1900.

 Geography

 Bressingham Parish is bordered to the south by the River Waveney and is bisected by the A1066 road, between Thetford and Diss.
 Amenities within the village include a village shop and village hall.
 The local playing field is operated by Diss Town Football Club.

 According to the 2021 census, Bressingham has a population of 872 people which shows a slight decrease from the 887 people recorded in the 2011 census.